-What is Bronchoscopy?
+What Is Bronchoscopy?

 Bronchoscopy is a procedure a doctor uses to look inside the lungs.
 This is done with a bronchoscope, a thin, flexible tube with a light and a lens or small video camera on the end.
 The tube is put in through your nose or mouth, down your throat, into your trachea (windpipe), and into the airways (bronchi and bronchioles) of your lungs.

-There are a few reasons you might need a Bronchoscopy:
+There are a few reasons you might need a bronchoscopy:

-This test can be used to look for the causes of problems in the airways of the lungs (such as trouble breathing or coughing up blood).
+To find out why you are having lung problems – This test can be used to look for the causes of problems in the airways of the lungs (such as trouble breathing or coughing up blood).

-Any abnormal areas in the airways that are seen with the bronchoscope can be a biopsy to find out if they are cancer.
-This is done by passing long, thin instruments down thebronchoscope, such as small forceps (tweezers), hollow needles, or brushes to collect the samples.
+Any abnormal areas in the airways that are seen with the bronchoscope can be biopsied to find out if they are cancer.
+This is done by passing long, thin instruments down the bronchoscope, such as small forceps (tweezers), hollow needles, or brushes to collect the samples.
 The doctor can also sample cells from the lining of the airways by passing sterile saltwater down the bronchoscope to rinse the airways, and then suctioning up the fluid.
-This is known as bronchial washing.
+(This is known as a bronchial washing.)
 The biopsy samples are then looked at in the lab.

 To look at lymph nodes near your lungs – A bronchoscopy can be done as part of endobronchial ultrasound (EBUS) to look at the lymph nodes and other structures in the area between the lungs.
 If suspicious areas such as enlarged lymph nodes are seen, a hollow needle can be passed through the bronchoscope and guided into these areas to obtain a biopsy.
 This is known as transbronchial needle aspiration or TBNA.